saltandpurple/iac_templates/README.md

 All of the code in here has been used by me and so I consider it to be tested and functional.
 However, almost all of the Terraform and quite a bit of the non-TF-stuff will require additional configuration (which I usually store in a secret.tf.vars or similar), because I don't want to publicly commit my actual configuration details (for obvious reasons).

+## Documentation
+Instead of creating one huge monster-Readme, I opted for dedicated smaller Readmes in the corresponding directories.
+If a module/component doesn't have one, well, I was probably simply too lazy to write one.
+Yes, I am available for hire, why do you ask?

 ## Warning
-Make sure you understand what you are doing before you apply any of this!
-When it comes to Terraform (and IaC in general), you can do a lot of damage, and more importantly incur a lot of costs if you spin up random resources.
-I made sure to spec conservatively wherever applicable but use your own brain.
+Make sure you understand what you are doing before applying any of this.
+When it comes to Terraform (and IaC in general), you can do a lot of damage with very simple commands and more importantly, incur a lot of costs if you spin up random resources.
+I made sure to spec conservatively wherever applicable but use your brain.